K-Musty/100-days_of_code/README.md

 # 100-of codes challenge by my humble self
-This is to help build consistency woth coding
+This is to help build consistency with coding in python 🐍